CalebDeLeeuwMisfits/PokemonLLMAgentBenchmark/README.md

 **"model not found, try pulling it first"**
 - The model name in your code must exactly match what you pulled in Ollama
-- If you pulled `hf.co/QuantFactory/DeepSeek-Coder-V2-Lite-Base-GGUF:Q6_K`, you need to use that exact name including the `hf.co/` prefix
+- If you pulled `hf.co/QuantFactory/DeepSeek-Coder-V2-Lite-Base-GGUF:Q6_K`, you need to use that exact name (including the `hf.co/` prefix)
 - To fix this issue, either:
   1. Change your model_name in the code to match the pulled model:
-     ```python
-     # In agent.py, modify this line:
-     self.model_name = "hf.co/QuantFactory/DeepSeek-Coder-V2-Lite-Base-GGUF:Q6_K"
      ```
+     # Use this command to run with the exact model name
+     python main.py --llm-provider ollama --model-name "hf.co/QuantFactory/DeepSeek-Coder-V2-Lite-Base-GGUF:Q6_K"
+     ```
   2. Or pull the model name used in the code:
-     ```bash
+     ```
      ollama pull deepseek-coder:16b-instruct
      ```

-**Connection errors**
+Message validation errors

+If you see errors like "Input should be a valid string" or "object is not callable", this indicates issues with the Ollama wrapper
+The error occurs when smolagents sends complex message formats that Ollama can't process
+Solution: Update the __call__ method in the OllamaModelWrapper to properly handle complex content structures Connection errors

-- Ensure the Ollama service is running in the background
-- Check if Ollama is listening on port 11434 (default)
-- Restart the Ollama service if necessary
+Ensure the Ollama service is running in the background Check if Ollama is listening on port 11434 (default) Restart the Ollama service if necessary

-#### 3. API Key Issues
+3. API Key Issues

-**"API key is required for Anthropic"**
+"API key is required for Anthropic"

-- When using the Anthropic provider, make sure to set the `ANTHROPIC_API_KEY` environment variable
-- Or provide the key directly via the API key parameter
+When using the Anthropic provider, make sure to set the ANTHROPIC_API_KEY environment variable Or provide the key directly via the API key parameter

-### When Using Different Models
+4. smolagents Compatibility Issues
+"Argument self is missing a type hint in function"

+This error occurs when using @tool decorator on class methods without proper type hints
+Solution: Using standalone functions (as implemented now) avoids this issue "Validation error for Message content"

+smolagents may send complex message formats that need special handling The OllamaModelWrapper has been updated to properly process these formats When Using Different Models
 Different models may have different strengths, weaknesses, and requirements:

-- **Claude models**: Best for reasoning but require an API key and internet connection
-- **Ollama models**: Can run locally but need sufficient RAM and may be slower
-  - For best performance, use models with 7B-13B parameters on systems with 16GB+ RAM
-  - Larger models (like 70B) require more substantial hardware (32GB+ RAM)
+Claude models: Best for reasoning but require an API key and internet connection Ollama models: Can run locally but need sufficient RAM and may be slower For best performance, use models with 7B-13B parameters on systems with 16GB+ RAM Larger models (like 70B) require more substantial hardware (32GB+ RAM)
 ### Specific Model Recommendations (must be GGUF)

 | Hardware | Recommended Ollama Model |